 When a letter continues onto a second page, the first page of the letter should be printed on letterhead.
-The second page of the lletter should include the page number in the footer.
-Do not add text to the header on subsequent pages.
+The second page of the letter include the page number in the footer.

 The do's and don'ts

 Below is a list of grammar, punctuation, capitalization and other style issues that apply exclusively to PEBA and our correspondence internally and externally.
 Many of the styles have been adopted from The Associated Press Stylebook, the most widely accepted guide among professional journalists.
 However, there are a few styles that have been adopted for use at PEBA.